XK4MiLX/sispop-node-docker/README.md

 2024-01-13 10:25:48.479 I Storage last ping time is within acceptable range: 66 seconds.
 ```
 ## Notice
-Acceptable range of ping is 305 milliseconds after that, the component is restarted.
+Acceptable range of ping is 305 milliseconds after that the component is restarted.